Welcome to today's edition of the Rush 24-7 podcast.

 So Trump is coming in and he wants to end what's called carried interest.

-And he thinks that these rich hedge fund people ought to be paying the same rate as the top marginal rate that uh people that earn ordinary income are paying.
+And he thinks that these rich hedge fund people ought to be paying the same rate as the top marginal rate that people that earn ordinary income are paying.

 Now, I don't know what his cutoff is.

-But the thing about it is is that the Republican Party never is in favor of tax increases on the rich.
+But the thing about it is, is that the Republican Party never is in favor of tax increases on the rich.

-Tax increases is what Trump is talking about.
+If I've been saying cuts, tax increases is what Trump is talking about.

-The Republican Party never, even now, I mean, that's the one thing amazingly they have not given away.
+The Republican Party never, even now, I mean, that's the one thing, amazingly, they have not given away.

 Income tax.

-Uh they go along with other fees and so forth being raised all the board.
+They go along with other fees and so forth being raised when it comes to the income tax and the marginal rates on income tax.

-It comes to the income tax and the marginal rates on income tax, they have never come out in favor of raising it on anybody.
+They have never come out in favor of raising it on anybody.

 Trump is.